Chiang Mai: Education

+The city is also home to 16 international schools, the second highest amount in the country after Bangkok.
+Chiang Mai is home to the International Sustainable Development Studies Institute that offers study-abroad courses for students from Universities in the United States.

+Chiang Mai University, the city's main and most important institution, was the first government university established outside of Bangkok in the year 1964.
+As of 2024, Chiang Mai University holds the rank of the third best university in Thailand behind Chulalongkorn and Mahidol University.

+Healthcare

+The largest hospital in Chiang Mai City is Maharaj Nakorn Chiang Mai Hospital, run by the Faculty of Medicine, Chiang Mai University.
+The Ministry of Public Health does not operate any hospitals in Chiang Mai Municipality, with the closest one being Nakornping Hospital, a regional hospital in Mae Rim District and the MOPH's largest hospital in the province.

 Air pollution

 A continuing environmental issue in Chiang Mai is the incidence of air pollution that primarily occurs every year between December and April.
 In 1996, speaking at the Fourth International Network for Environmental Compliance and Enforcement conference—held in Chiang Mai that year—the Governor Virachai Naewboonien invited guest speaker Dr. Jakapan Wongburanawatt, Dean of the Social Science Faculty of Chiang Mai University, to discuss air pollution efforts in the region.
 Dr. Wongburanawatt stated that, in 1994, an increasing number of city residents attended hospitals suffering from respiratory problems associated with the city's air pollution.

 During the December–April period, air quality in Chiang Mai often remains below recommended standards, with fine-particle dust levels reaching twice the standard limits.
 It has been said that smoke pollution has made March "the worst month to visit Chiang Mai".

-According to the Bangkok Post, corporations in the agricultural sector, not farmers, are the biggest contributors to smoke pollution.
-The main source of the fires is forested area being cleared to make room for new crops.
-The new crops to be planted after the smoke clears are not rice and vegetables to feed locals.
-A single crop is responsible: corn.

-"The true source of the haze... sits in the boardrooms of corporations eager to expand production and profits.
-A chart of Thailand's growth in world corn markets can be overlaid on a chart of the number of fires.
-It is no longer acceptable to scapegoat hill tribes and slash-and-burn agriculture for the severe health and economic damage caused by this annual pollution."
-These data have been ignored by the government.
-The end is not in sight, as the number of fires has increased every year for a decade, and data shows more pollution in late-February 2016 than in late-February 2015.

 The northern centre of the Meteorological Department has reported that low-pressure areas from China trap forest fire smoke in the mountains along the Thai-Myanmar border.
 Research conducted between 2005 and 2009 showed that average PM10 rates in Chiang Mai during February and March were considerably above the country's safety level of 120 μg/m³, peaking at 383 μg/m³ on 14 March 2007.
 PM2.5 rates (fine particles 75% smaller than PM10) reached 183 μg/m³ in Chiang Mai in 2018.
 According to the World Health Organization (WHO), the acceptable level of PM10 is 50 μg/m³ and PM2.5 is 25 μg/m³.

 To address the increasing amount of greenhouse gas emissions from the transport sector in Chiang Mai, the city government has advocated the use of non-motorised transport (NMT).
 In addition to its potential to reduce greenhouse gas emissions, the NMT initiative addresses other issues such as traffic congestion, air quality, income generation for the poor, and the long-term viability of the tourism industry.